Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 Now that we have data coming from Particle and into Losant, it's time to send it to the device we created earlier.
 The first thing we need to do it branch the workflow using a [Conditional](https://docs.losant.com/workflows/logic/conditional/) node based on the event that Particle sends: "light-level" or "button-pressed".

-Drag two conditional nodes onto the canvas and connect them to the debug node.
+Drag two Conditional nodes onto the canvas and connect them to the Debug node.

 ![Conditional Nodes](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/conditional-nodes.png "Conditional Nodes")